 What is retrograde motion?
 Has Jupiter really changed its direction of motion in orbit?
 No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly understandable.

 Think of Jupiter in orbit around the sun.
 Jupiter may be a giant planet, but in contrast to Earth it lumbers along like an oxcart in the race around the sun.
 The Earth’s average speed is about 67,000 miles (108,000 km) an hour, while Jupiter moves at less than half that speed, or about 29,000 miles (47,000 km) an hour.

 Because of its faster speed and smaller orbit, our Earth laps Jupiter about once every 13 months.
 In this sense, Earth is a lot like a fast race car in the inner track passing a slower car in the outer track.

 The race car analogy works well to explain the phenomenon of retrograde motion.
 Suppose you are the driver of an inner, faster race car (Earth).
 As you move faster than a slower race car (Jupiter) on an outer track – say, just before passing it – you see the slower car appear to slow down even more as you watch it against the more distant landscape (perhaps a grandstand filled with onlookers).
 The apparent slowing – and reversed motion – of the slower car is purely geometric illusion.
 The car doesn’t really slow down to let you pass; its driver still wants to win the race and is pushing forward as fast as it can.

-So Earth and Jupiter are planets on the great racetrack of the solar system.
-For the next several months Jupiter will appear to drift slowly westward among the stars of the constellation Gemini the Twins.
-You guessed it … we’ll soon pass between Jupiter and the sun.
+Earth and Jupiter are planets on the great racetrack of the solar system.
+Over the next several months, from our earthly vantage point, Jupiter will appear to drift slowly westward in front of the stars.